 Bishops

 The Episcopal Church is “hierarchical,” meaning that it has a top-down leadership structure.
-However, it is very strongly democratic in nature, because the people of the church (the “laity” or lay persons) have a say in major decisions such as electing bishops and choosing clergy.
+However, it is very strongly democratic in nature, because the people of the church (the “laity” or lay persons) have an equal say in major decisions such as electing bishops and choosing clergy.

 Bishops are overseers; several have visited over the years.
 Our patron saint, Nicholas, was a bishop too, which is why he wears the distinctive clothing and headgear of a bishop in the early Christian church.

-We were very proud and excited to welcome Presiding Bishop Katharine Jefferts-Schori to St Nicholas several years ago.
-Here, she greets one of our parishioners, Earlene Ford.
-You can read more about Bishop Katharine’s visit here.
+We were very proud and excited to welcome former Presiding Bishop Katharine Jefferts-Schori to St Nicholas some years ago.
+Here, she greets one of our parishioners, Erlene Lee-Ford.

-To learn more about Bishop Lee and the Episcopal Diocese of Chicago, visit www.episcopalchicago.org
+To learn more about our bishops and the Episcopal Diocese of Chicago, visit www.episcopalchicago.org

 Clergy

 When ill health forced Father Paul to cut back on his scheduled preaching Sundays (and occasional banjo-playing gigs in church) we prayed for him (and sang).
-Now that he feels well enough to preach now and then, perhaps someday soon he will bring his Pete Seeger model banjo with him to church and play.
-The last few Christmas Eve services have been graced with Father Paul on guitar, accompanying choir and congregation during the singing of “Silent Night.”
+It was always a good Sunday when he brought his Pete Seeger model banjo with him to church to preach AND play.
+The last few Christmas Eve services were graced with Father Paul on guitar, accompanying choir and congregation during the singing of “Silent Night.”
+Sadly, he lost his battle in 2012.
+He taught us lessons about living gracefully that we will remember always.

 Music